Racing to Read to Go Workshops, Webinars and Grant Opportunity

-Public libraries that are certified to receive State Aid and which have a staff member attend the Early Literacy Fundamentals training will be eligible for a grant to help implement or enhance early literacy programs and services at their libraries.
-The grant period is scheduled for May through August 2014.
-Grantees will be expected to integrate the early literacy development skills learned at the workshop into their summer library program efforts.
+Public libraries that are certified to receive State Aid and which have a staff member attend the Racing to Read to Go workshop or all three webinars will be eligible for a grant to help implement or enhance early literacy programs and services, particularly outreach services.
+The application due date is November 7, 2014.
+The grant period will be February 1 through August 15, 2015.
+The grant application is located here.

 MOYAC (Missouri Youth and Children) is an un-moderated discussion list, sponsored by the Missouri State Library, for staff providing children's and young adult services in Missouri public and school libraries.